avigoldman/fuse-email/README.md

 * `config.auth_token`
   * Required: no
   * Type: `String`
-  * An Authentication Token for SparkPost for the relay webhook to use to verify its identity
+  * An Authentication Token for the relay webhook to use to verify its identity
 * `config.restrict_inbound`
   * Required: no
   * Type: `Boolean`